Blazingmarimba/I2C-Peripheral/docs/project-plan.md

 ## Objectives

-- Implment a I2C peripheral module in SystemVerliog
+- Implement a I2C peripheral module in SystemVerliog
 - Support both standard (100 kHz) and fast (400 kHz) mode
 - Add 7-bit and 10-bit addressing support
 - Create two IPs: one with raw register access, one with a Wishbone interface
 - Develop testbench and simulate with Verilator
 - Generate waveform output for verification
-- Synthesize and deploy on Alchitry Pt V2 board using Alchitry Br V2 to breackout signals
+- Synthesize and deploy on Alchitry Pt V2 board using Alchitry Br V2 to breakout signals

 ## Tools and Technologies